chsievers/write-you-a-haskell/005_evaluation.md

 of *closures*, environments which hold the local variables in scope.
 In our little language there are two possible values which reduction may converge on, **VInt** and **VClosure**.

+*** "two possible value types", maybe?
+*** Also, the following code uses de Bruijn indices which should be explained.

 ```haskell
 data Expr